Willie169/Android-Non-Root/README.md

 * Open **Andronix** app.
 * Click the **Linux Distribution** card.
-* Click on the Linux distribution you want to install.
-It is recommended to get started with Ubuntu or Debian if you are overwhelmed by the options.
+* Click on the **Linux** distribution you want to install.
+It is recommended to get started with **Ubuntu** or **Debian** if you are overwhelmed by the options.
 * Click on the user interface you want.
-Graphical User Interface or GUI is the visual interface that you interact with to do things in your Linux distribution.
-Command Line Interface or CLI is the text-based interface that you interact with to execute commands and perform tasks in your Linux distribution.
+Graphical User Interface or GUI is the visual interface that you interact with to do things in your **Linux** distribution.
+Command Line Interface or CLI is the text-based interface that you interact with to execute commands and perform tasks in your **Linux** distribution.
-* Desktop Environment: You can choose a Desktop Environment if you would like to use your mouse as well as your keyboard, or you've little or no experience with Linux.
+* Desktop Environment: You can choose a Desktop Environment if you would like to use your mouse as well as your keyboard, or you've little or no experience with **Linux**.
-* Window Manager: You can choose a Window Manager if you only want to use your keyboard to manage Windows and other OS-level tasks.
+* Window Manager: You can choose a Window Manager if you only want to use your keyboard to manage windows and other OS-level tasks.
 These are pretty light and fast, but do require some skill before getting productive.
 * CLI Only: If you don't want a Graphical User-interface, you can go ahead with the Command Line Interface.
 You'll have a terminal, which is enough if you know what you're doing in your session.
 * **Andronix** will automatically copy the command to your clipboard.
 * Paste and run in **Termux**.